-The purpose of this document is to describe the due process and working procedures that are to be followed by APESB in developing and reviewing professional and ethical standards.
+The purpose of this document is to describe the due process and working procedures which are followed by APESB in developing and reviewing professional and ethical standards.

-The due process and working procedures document will be revised periodically and should be read in conjunction with APESB Constitution and Board Charter.
+These due process and working procedures will be revised periodically and should be read in conjunction with APESB's Constitution and Board Charter.